 Performance MS-LS4-6 Expectation Use mathematical representations to support explanations of how natural selection may lead to increases and decreases of specific traits in populations over time.
-Dimensions Using Mathematics and LS4.C: Adaptation Cause and Effect Computational Thinking Use mathematical representations to support scientific conclusions and design solutions. • Adaptation by natural selection acting over generations is one important process by which species change over time in response to changes in environmental conditions.
+Dimensions Using Mathematics and Computational Thinking Use mathematical representations to support scientific conclusions and design solutions.
+LS4.C: Adaptation Adaptation by natural selection acting over generations is one important process by which species change over time in response to changes in environmental conditions.
 Traits that support successful survival and reproduction in the new environment become more common; those that do not become less common.
-Thus, the distribution of traits in a Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability. population changes.
-Clarification Statement clarifications and mathematical module archability stat omonto and properticual Emphasis is on us sing mathematical models, probability stat ements, and proportional Linits re explanations of trends in changes to populat lions over time.
-Content Limits Math can include r measures of central tendency, basic operation ons that can be calculated without a calculato r, and basic graphical analysis (bar chart, pie chart, scatter plot, box and whisker plot, line ch nart). • Students aren't exp ected to know the mechanisms of genetic inhe eritance or mutation.
-Assessment does not ot include Hardy-Weinberg calculations.
-Assessment does no ot include other mechanisms of evolution (gene etic drift, co-evolution, gene flow, etc.) Students do not ne eed to know: Alleles, DNA sequences, anaton nical structures, embryonic development, gene frequency, morphology, speciation.
-Colonno Climata avalution inharit (annoration species gopus reproduction distr ibution ratio Vocabulary Climate, evolution, innent, § generation, species, genus, reproduction, distr Students are Expected to Know Science Morphology, genetic varian ce, proliferation, biotic/abiotic.
-Vocabulary Students are Not Expected to Know 1 Phenomena Context/ Some example phenomena for MS-LS4-6: Phenomena Some bacteria are k killed by a certain antibiotic while other bacteri a are immune to it.
-After the antibiotic is use d once, bacteria die.
-The next time the antibio tic is used, there are many bacteria left.
-Ihe Sandhills in Net this area last data. braska used to be covered in dark-colored soil.
-Most deer mice living in this area had dark-c colored fur coats, while others had light-colore a fur coats.
-Over time, the bad mostly light and area in light-colored sand.
-After many years, th e population of deer mice 1 nau mostiy light-col ioreu fur coats.
+Thus, the distribution of traits in a population changes.
+Cause and Effect Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability.
+Clarifications Clarification Statement and Content Limits Emphasis is on using mathematical models, probability statements, and proportional reasoning to support explanations of trends in changes to populations over time.
+Science Content Limits Math can include measures of central tendency, basic operations that can be calculated without a calculator, and basic graphical analysis (bar chart, pie chart, scatter plot, box and whisker plot, line chart).
+Students aren't expected to know the mechanisms of genetic inheritance or mutation.
+Assessment does not include Hardy-Weinberg calculations.
+Assessment does not include other mechanisms of evolution (genetic drift, co-evolution, gene flow, etc.) Students do not need to know: Alleles, DNA sequences, anatomical structures, embryonic development, gene frequency, morphology, speciation.
+Climate, evolution, inherit, generation, species, genus, reproduction, distribution, ratio .
+Vocabulary Students are Expected to Science Vocabulary Students are Not Expected to Know Morphology, genetic variance, proliferation, biotic/abiotic.
+Phenomena Context/ Some example phenomena for MS-LS4-6: Phenomena Some bacteria are killed by a certain antibiotic while other bacteria are immune to it.
+After the antibiotic is used once, bacteria die.
+The next time the antibiotic is used, there are many bacteria left.
+The Sandhills in Nebraska used to be covered in dark-colored soil.
+Most deer mice living in this area had dark-colored fur coats, while others had light-colored fur coats.
+Over time, the Sandhills were covered in light-colored sand.
+After many years, the population of deer mice had mostly light-colored fur coats.
 This will be presented as data.